gernat/btools/README.md

 # Getting started

-If you want executable binaries, please download them from our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions in the [wiki](https://github.com/gernat/btools/wiki).
+If you just want to use our software, please download our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions in the [wiki](https://github.com/gernat/btools/wiki).

 If you want to experiment with the code, please choose a branch and download or clone the repository.
 Next, import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go.